 (b) the day the registration expires under regulation 6.27.

+[Regulation 6.30 inserted in Gazette 24 Aug 2007 p.
+4283-4.]

 6.31.
 Duplicate certificate of registration

 If the Commissioner is satisfied that a certificate of registration has been lost, stolen or destroyed, the Commissioner may issue a duplicate certificate of registration to the assessor on payment of the fee set out in Schedule 6.4.

+[Regulation 6.31 inserted in Gazette 24 Aug 2007 p.
+4284.]

 Division 4 — Miscellaneous

+[Heading inserted in Gazette 24 Aug 2007 p.
+4285.]

 6.32.
 Registered training organisation to retain records

 (1) If a registered training organisation provides training in high risk work to a person and the person’s competency to do that work is subsequently assessed by an assessor employed or otherwise engaged by the registered training organisation to make that assessment, the registered training organisation must retain all records relating to the training and assessment of the person for 5 years after the assessment is made.